Providence Gold Mines Inc. Announces Extension of Private Placement

-January 16 - (TSX-V: PHD) (OTC: PRRVF) Providence Gold Mines Inc. (the "Company") announces that it has received an extension from the TSX Venture Exchange ("TSX-V") with respect to the duration of its previously announced private placement (the "Private Placement") (please see the Company's press releases dated November 20, 2024 and December 6, 2024).
+Providence Gold Mines Inc. (the "Company") (TSX-V: PHD) (OTC: PRRVF) announces that it has received an extension from the TSX Venture Exchange ("TSX-V") with respect to the duration of its previously announced private placement (the "Private Placement") (please see the Company's press releases dated November 20, 2024 and December 6, 2024).
 The outside date upon which final acceptance of the Private Placement will be granted by the TSX-V has been extended by 30 days.
 While the Company has closed a first tranche of the private placement it applied for an extension to January 28, 2025.

 As previously announced the private placement of up to $1,700,000 Cdn for 34,000,000 units at $0.05 per unit.
 Each unit will comprise of one common share and one non-transferable warrant, exercisable into one common share of the Company at a price of $0.09 for a period of two years from the date of closing.